 Why does the Priest suspect Creon brings good news?

-Bc he is wearing a crown made from a Laurel, the tree of Apollo, and believes he would not do so if he brought bad news
+He sees that Creon is wearing a crown made from a laurel, the tree of Apollo, and believes he would not do so if he had brought bad news.

 What does Creon report from the Oracle?

 The killer of Laius has to be exiled or killed to end the plague.